Configure Artifactory for PTC

 JFrog Artifactory Configuration

-This section covers the JFrog Artifactory side of the PTC setup: creating repositories, registering each package type with Package Reroute through the REST API, optionally enabling Curation, configuring anonymous access, and verifying the redirect endpoint.
+This section covers the JFrog Artifactory side of the PTC setup: creating remote repositories, registering each package type with Package Reroute through the REST API, optionally enabling Curation, configuring anonymous access, and verifying the redirect endpoint.
 Artifactory must be fully configured before ZIA rules are activated (see Deployment Sequence).

 Complete the following procedures in order (after Prerequisites):